fxgsell/GG-Edge-Inference/README.md

 1. Go back to the console and hit Deploy in your Greengrass Group.
 (Choose "Automatic Detection")

-1. Wait for a short while, and run `python3 create-greengrass-config.py --ip-address` to get the IP of your device.
+1. Once the deployment finished you can go look in the console or run `python3 create-greengrass-config.py --ip-address` to get the IP of your device.

 You're now set to start doing some ML @Edge.